nsphelps/TheElevatorChallenge/README.md

 # TheElevatorChallenge
+## Overview
-The is a coding challenge to simulate the function of an elevator
+The Elevator Challenge is a coding exercise that simulates the functionality of an elevator within a multi-story building.

 # v1.0
+## Project Structure
-My initial design is simple.
-I didn't wan't to make assumptions about where the user or elevator would be within the building so I initialize the program with the elevator on a random floor between 0 and 5 (0 being the ground floor).
-The user also begins on a random floor, this is to account for a user taking the stairs or perhaps leaving the building after coming prior to the program running.
-I created three classes, the Rider class, the Elevator class, and TheElevatorChallenge class which contains the main function.
+The initial design approach is straightforward.
+Rather than make assumptions about the starting position of the user and the elevator, the program initializes both the elevator and the user on random floors between 0 and 5 (where 0 represents the ground floor).
+This accounts for scenarios where a user might take the stairs or had previously entered the building before the program runs.

-The rider class is used to initialize new riders and their starting floor as well as provide a method of getting their current floor.
+# Classes
+1. Rider Class
+      * Responsible for initializing new riders and their starting floors.
+      * Provides a method to retrieve the current floor of the rider.
+2. Elevator Class

-The Elevator class initializes new elevator objects with a starting floor and a list used to store requests.
-The Elevator class also contains methods for validating that a requested floor is legitimate and adding it to the requests list as well as moving the elevator to the rider or requested floor as needed.
-Finally,
+      * Initializes new elevator objects with a starting floor and maintains a list to store floor requests.
+      * Contains methods to:
+          * Validate requested floors,
+          * Add legitimate requests to the list (if not already there),
+          * Move the elevator to the requested floor or to the rider's floor.
+3. TheElevatorChallenge Class

-TheElevatorChallenge class contains the main function which calls the functions to get the elevator's initial, random floor and create a new elevator object as well as begins the main while loop that will continuously generate new riders and move them to various floors until the user enters '-1' to exit the program.
+     * Contains the main function that orchestrates the program flow.
+     * Initializes the elevator's starting floor randomly and creates a new elevator object.
+     * Initiates a continuous loop that generates new riders and moves them to their desired floors until the user enters "-1" as a requested floor, ending the program.

-In future updates I want to add additional functionality.
-Specifically, I want to add checks to ensure that the doors are open or closed before the elevator moves, I want to add timing between the messages to more accurately simulate the time between outputs from an elevator (i.e. dings, doors open, etc).
-Finally, I would like to introduce the possibility of additional riders which would require the creation of a "floor" class that might generate a number of random users / requested floor requests.
-This will also require a way to track pending calls to the elevator and deconflict with calls in the current requests list.
+# Future Enhancements
+* Add checks to ensure elevator doors are open / closed when loading / unloading riders.
+* Add timing mechanism between messages to more accurately simulate the experience of using an elevator (i.e. pause between 'dings', doors opening, etc.).
+* Add multiple riders by creating a method for generating new riders with random starting floors / floor requests.
+* Add a system to track pending calls to the elevator.
+* Add a 'nearest floor' tracking system for riders (i.e. if multiple users are getting off at a given floor, unload all).
+* Add system for tracking number of riders currently in the elevator and give error message if too many riders are in at once.